Probing the Critical Point (CritPt) of AI Reasoning: a Frontier Physics Research Benchmark: Results

 \subsection{Challenge-level evaluation: can LLMs solve unseen research problems?}

 We first assess model performance on \CritPt challenges without intermediate supervision, testing their end-to-end complex reasoning in unseen full-scale research problems.
 As shown in Fig.~\ref{fig:perf_challenge}, all models score low in terms of average accuracy of five independent runs across 70 challenges in \CritPt test set.
-Among base models (no external tools), GPT-5 (high), achieves only 4.0\% as the best result, with all other models under 2\%.
+Among base models (no external tools), GPT-5 (high), achieves only 5.7\% as the best result, with all other models below or equal to 2\%.

 Tool use can offer modest but meaningful gains.
-With access to the code interpreter, GPT-5 (high, code) improves to 9.4\%, a notable relative improvement from the base model, consistent with the importance of numerical tools in modern physics research.
-Adding web search brings only a marginal increase to 11.7\%, confirming that \textit{CritPt}’s search-proof design effectively resists short-cutting via retrieval and emphasizes genuine reasoning.
+With access to the code interpreter, GPT-5 (high, code) improves to 10.6\%, a notable relative improvement from the base model, consistent with the importance of numerical tools in modern physics research.
+Adding web search brings only a marginal increase to 12.6\%, confirming that \textit{CritPt}’s search-proof design effectively resists short-cutting via retrieval and emphasizes genuine reasoning.

 As expected, all the general-purpose chat models score zero, while reasoning-oriented models start making progress, however small, suggesting some emerging capability from explicitly structured reasoning processes.
 Meanwhile, with long reasoning chains and more verbose outputs, these reasoning-oriented models consume significantly more resources.
 As shown in \textbf{Inset a} of Fig.~\ref{fig:perf_challenge}, these models consume much more tokens per run than general-purpose models.
 Note that GPT-5 (high, code \& web) uses an order of magnitude more tokens than other reasoning models, primarily caused by large amounts of web-retrieved contents counted as extra input tokens, not necessarily indicating deeper thinking.
 For a more detailed token consumption breakdown by type and number, please see~\ref{SI:API_stat}.
 Overall, this shows that all reasoning-oriented models engage deeply with the these challenges, which are indeed difficult even for LLMs with long context windows and extensive computational resources.